oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-python.md

 Another way to spread out the information attackers would need to figure out your users' passwords is to apply multiple hashing algorithms to the password.
 For example, [in 2012, Firefox wrote about its two-step hashing process](https://blog.mozilla.org/webdev/2012/06/08/lets-talk-about-password-storage/) which uses HMAC and bcrypt:

-> “First, the password is hashed with an algorithm called [HMAC](https://en.wikipedia.org/wiki/HMAC), together with a local salt: `H: password -> HMAC(local_salt + password)`.
-The local salt is a random value that is stored only on the server, never in the database...If an attacker steals one of our password databases, they would need to also separately attack one of our web servers to get file access in order to discover this local salt value...As a second step, this hashed value (or strengthened password, as some call it) is then hashed again with a slow hashing function called bcrypt.”
+> "First, the password is hashed with an algorithm called [HMAC](https://en.wikipedia.org/wiki/HMAC), together with a local salt: `H: password -> HMAC(local_salt + password)`.
+The local salt is a random value that is stored only on the server, never in the database...If an attacker steals one of our password databases, they would need to also separately attack one of our web servers to get file access in order to discover this local salt value...As a second step, this hashed value (or strengthened password, as some call it) is then hashed again with a slow hashing function called bcrypt."

 Security almost always involves a risk and cost tradeoff.
 The important takeaway from salting is that **spreading out the information attackers would need to deduce your passwords improves security but increases maintenance costs.** For example, if your pepper is ever compromised, you'll need to re-hash all the passwords or ask users to change their passwords immediately.